nephio-project/docs/user-guide/exercises.md

 </details>

-Note that our DNN does not actually provide access to the internet, so you won't be able to reach other sites.
+Note that our DNN does not actually provide access to the internet, so you won't be able to reach the other sites.

-## Step 9: Changing UPF and SMF capacity
+## Step 9: Changing the Capacities of the UPF and SMF NFs

 ## Footnotes
 [^capikubeconfig]: The install process sets up a shortcut for this.
 You can get